44 Things NEVER to Do on a Cruise Ship

 Never book a flight too early to go home

 If you are flying to the port for your cruise, then you need to be smart with your arrival and departure times.
-Due to having to go through customs and immigration, it can take significantly longer to get off the ship than it takes to board it (though facial recognition is making things move much faster).
+Due to having to go through customs and immigration, it can take significantly longer to get off the ship than it takes to board it (though facial recognition has made things move much faster).
 Then you have to deal with the flood of people trying to leave the port all at once.

 Never fly in the day of the cruise